build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 from transformers import pipeline
 ```

-You completed all required setup!
-We are ready to work on the second task as marked on the solution overview, which is to obtain a transcript of a YouTube video.
-I used the eductional video about [AWS Regions and Availability Zones](https://www.youtube.com/watch?v=b9rs8yzpGYk).
+We've completed all required setup!
+Now we're ready to work on the second task as marked on the solution overview, which is to obtain a transcript of a YouTube video.
+I used [this eductional video about AWS Regions and Availability Zones](https://www.youtube.com/watch?v=b9rs8yzpGYk).
 You can choose a different video and replace a link in the youtube_url variable.
-To get a YouTube video url, copy URL up to "&" sign as on the screenshot below.
+To get a YouTube video url, copy the URL up to "&" sign as shown in the screenshot below.

 > Note: I recommend starting with a video that is under 30 minutes.
 This will allow you to complete the tutorial more quickly, as executing commands for longer videos will take more time.